mekkablue/FixZeroHandles/README.md

 # FixZeroHandles.glyphsFilter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It analyzes the path structure of selected layers and will rearrange path segments that contain completely retracted handles, a.k.a. ‘zero handles’.
+If both handles of a curve segment are retracted, the segment will be turned into a straight line segment.

 Zero handles typically appear in outlines imported from other vector apps, such as Adobe Illustrator.
 Zero handles are considered bad style, or even an error, and can cause a range of problems, especially when you are trying to convert your outlines to TrueType curves.

 ![Fixing Zero Handles: Before and After.](FixZeroHandles.png "Fix Zero Handles")